Code of Student Conduct

 1.0 COMMITMENT TO COMMUNITY

-- hold themselves and others to the highest standards of academic, personal, and social integrity;
+- hold myself and others to the highest standards of academic, personal, and social integrity;

 - practice justice, equality, and compassion in human relations;